damientseng/damientseng.github.io/_posts/2020-03-09-hive-the-exploding-grouping-sets.md

 ```
 Although Stage-1 has only 2 reducers -- thus generating at most 2 files, the subsequent Stage-2 processes uncompressed TextFile at significantly higher parallelism.
 Now we have 36 mappers for data explosion.

-In fact, Hive has a built-in strategy optimization that does exactly this.
+In fact, Hive has a built-in optimization strategy which does exactly this.
 When the number of combination groups is greater than `hive.new.job.grouping.set.cardinality`(defaults to 30), an additional group of MR is introduced.
 It aggregates on all the columns specified in the `group by` clause.
 The drawback is that it does not support explicit `count distinct`.
 But anyway, we can get rid of the first CTE in *SQL7*.
 Now we have *SQL8*, which is almost identical to *SQL4* except a configuration.
 ```sql
 -- SQL8
 set hive.new.job.grouping.set.cardinality=3;